minprog/cs50x-1718-1819/problems/cards/lab/README.md

         for each value do
             create new Card with that combination
             add it to the list

+The list of cards should be an attribute (using `self`), so it can be accessed in other methods!
 {% endspoiler %}

 It's possible to generate all cards and add them to the `cards` variable using a single line of code.
 However, it is no problem to use more lines!
 Make it work first, then optimize.